 UK Alliance for Global Equality – with Matt Beard of AllOut, Sara Hall at Stonewall, and a fantastic roster of other LGBT leaders, we pro-bono built and launched UKAGE’s super-minimalist site in less than a day.
 UKAGE aims to find common-ground between organisations’ efforts, prevent wasteful duplication of effort, and force-multiply activism.
 The vision?
 A world where everyone can participate fully in their society, irrespective of sexual orientation or gender identity.
 UKAGE consists of the International HIV/AIDS Alliance, AllOut, the Commonwealth HIV & AIDS Action Group, the Human Dignity Trust, the Kaleidoscope Trust, the UK Lesbian & Gay Immigration Group, STOPAIDS, and Stonewall.

-Human Dignity Trust: as we kick off the development of a new site for HDT, the organisation looks to build on its successful legalisation of LGBT rights in Belize, with cases in Jamaica, Northern Cyprus, and Singapore.
+Human Dignity Trust: as we kick off a new round of work for HDT, the organisation looks to build on its successful legalisation of LGBT rights in Belize, with cases in Jamaica, Northern Cyprus, and Singapore.

 Equality Wealth: we’re working with LGBT-focused wealth management company, Equality Wealth, in delivering targeted help and retirement planning to same-sex couples up and down the UK, focusing in on both the North-West region, and London.
 By utilising micro-targeted lookalike audiences, and conversion-optimising the firm’s landing pages, over the first 30 days we enabled a 2.3x increase in the generation of leads.

 In spite of progress, it remains illegal to be openly gay in at least 72 countries worldwide, and there is still work to be done in the West, with positive cases to be made for diversity.
 In the next year, we look forward to the opportunity to work on even more projects that advance the fight for equality globally.